freenas/freenas-docs/userguide/storage.rst

    :ref:`Managing Encrypted Pools` for instructions on managing keys.

-After the pool is decrypted, it can be imported.
+%brand% automatically creates the pool after decrypting the disks.

 .. note:: For security reasons, GELI keys for encrypted pools are